MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-8-Required-Sources-Supplies-Services/subpart-8.4-Federal-Supply-Schedules/section-8.404.md

 (D) Describe actions to maximize the use of fixed-price orders on future acquisitions for the same requirements.

-(iv) Prior to an increase in the ceiling price of a time-and-materials or labor-hour order, the ordering activity shall -
+(iv) Prior to an increase in the ceiling price of a time-and-materials or labor-hour order, the ordering activity shall—

 (A) Conduct an analysis of pricing and other relevant factors to determine if the action is in the best interest of the Government and document the order file;